tripdog/los-rancheros-child-theme/.github/README.md

 ## Installation
 1. Install the parent theme Understrap first: `https://github.com/understrap/understrap` or `https://wordpress.org/themes/understrap/`
    - IMPORTANT: If you download Understrap from GitHub make sure you rename the "understrap-master.zip" file to "understrap.zip" or you might have problems using this child theme!
-1. Upload the understrap-child folder to your wp-content/themes directory
+1. Upload the los-rancheros-kiwanis-child folder to your wp-content/themes directory
 1. Go into your WP admin backend
 1. Go to "Appearance -> Themes"
 1. Activate the Understrap Child theme

 ## Editing
-Add your own CSS styles to `/src/sass/theme/_child_theme.scss` or import you own files into `/src/sass/theme/understrap-child.scss`
+Add your own CSS styles to `/src/sass/theme/_child_theme.scss` or import you own files into `/src/sass/theme/los-rancheros-kiwanis-child.scss`

 To overwrite Bootstrap's or Understrap's base variables just add your own value to:
 `/src/sass/theme/_child_theme_variables.scss`